Higher gas prices affecting other mid-Michigan businesses

 Those factors are pushing the price of oil to past a hundred dollars a barrel and the price increase is passed on at the pump.

 The price per gallon at a Saginaw gas station was $3.79 Wednesday.
-Larger vehicles have larger tank and John P. O'Sullivan's trucks cost much more to operate.
+Larger vehicles have larger tanks, so and John P. O’Sullivan’s trucks cost much more to operate.

 “I just had a driver today that came in and told me he went to a gas station earlier today and where it would be about $125, it cost him about $250 to fill up,” Rachut said.